rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Naturalism has its roots in the Ionian enlightenment.
 From there, it has shaped the scientific revolution.
-In many philosophical movements and counter-movements elements of naturalism have evolved and been refined.
+In many philosophical movements and counter-movements, elements of naturalism have evolved and been refined.
 Heroes for naturalism include Thales, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine,